Toyota Prius: Third generation (XW30; 2009)

 A new front-drive platform underpinned the car, although the wheelbase remained unchanged and overall length grew by a lone centimeter.
 Aluminium was employed in the bonnet, rear hatch, front axle and brake calipers (disc brakes were finally assigned to all four wheels).
 The new platform also includes an upgraded 1.8-litre Atkinson-cycle four-cylinder engine, producing 98 hp at 5,200 rpm.

 The Prius uses a range of plant-derived ecological bioplastics, using wood or grass-derived cellulose instead of petroleum.
 The two principal crops used are kenaf and ramie.
 Kenaf is a member of the hibiscus family, a relative to cotton and okra; ramie, commonly known as China grass, is a member of the nettle family and one of the strongest natural fibres, with a density and absorbency comparable to flax.
 Toyota said this was a timely breakthrough for plant-based eco-plastics because 2009 was the United Nations' International Year of Natural Fibres, which spotlights kenaf and ramie among others.

+In 2011 (for the 2012 model year), the third-generation Prius Liftback received modest style and equipment changes.
+The exterior changes included updated headlamps, revised tail lamps, and revised front fascia and bumper.